Zoha/laravel-meta/readme.md

 ```
 ### Eager Loading

-if you call `$post->getMeta('key')` for the first time all of this model meta will be loaded ( once ) and if you try to get another meta from this model another query will not be executed and meta value will loaded from previous query.
+If you call `$post->getMeta('key')` for the first time all of this model meta will be loaded ( once ) and if you try to get another meta from this model another query will not be executed and meta value will loaded from previous query.
-but if you try to get meta in another model, another query will be executed for new model . if you want get all meta of all models in one query you can use eager loading of meta . you just need to call `withMeta` scope like this :
+But if you try to get meta in another model, Another query will be executed for new model .
+If you want get all meta of all models in one query you can use eager loading of meta . you just need to call `withMeta` scope like this :
 ```PHP

 $posts = Post::withMeta()->get(); // will return all posts results with their meta values
 ```
-Note that the use of the `with('meta')` will not work
+Note that `with('meta')` will not work
 # Other Methods And Features
 ### Notes
  - by default all collections , arrrays and json values will convert to collection when you try to get them.